sknimo/modeling-and-simulation-of-the-relaxation-of-a-chain-in-a-plastic-melt/README.md

 ## Introduction
 ---
 >Modeling and simulation  are an integral part of engineering.
 It helps us test ideas and concepts before time and resources are investment in them.
-Eventhough commercial softwares are available to help with that, presently none of the software is geared towards polymer science.
-In the course of my study, I had to develop all the softwares that I required for my research.
+Eventhough commercial softwares are available to help with that, presently no software is geared towards polymer science.
+In the course of my study, I had to develop all the software that I required for my research.
 This current one is one of them.
 My hope is that, this initiative should end up being an open source project with contributions from others in the field.

-This programs evaluates the manner in which a chain found in a plastic melt relaxes when the imposed stress is removed.
+This programs evaluates the manner in which a chain in a plastic melt relaxes when the imposed stress is removed.
 During processing of plastics, products of desires size and properties are manufactured so as to meet certain engineering needs.
-When the plastic melt leaves the extruder, it has a tendency to swell, since the barrel from which it was extruded no longer imposes constrains on it.
-A clear understanding and evaluation of the relaxation the relaxation of the melt is therefore a must to produce materials of specific size and shapes.
-With this program, the relaxation modulus of a melt can be estimated.
-This program is an implementation of the theoretical works of [Pattamaprom et al(2000)](https://link.springer.com/article/10.1007/s003970000104).
+When the plastic melt leaves the extruder, it has the tendency to swell, since the barrel from which it was extruded no longer imposes constrains on it.
+A clear understanding and evaluation of the relaxation of the melt is therefore a must to produce materials of specific size and shapes.
+With this program, the relaxation mechanism of a melt can be estimated.
+This program is an implementation of the theoretical works of [Pattamaprom et al(2000)](https://link.springer.com/article/10.1007/s003970000104), you can find that article in this repository in the folder "reference".
+For a non detailed explanation of the theory check the article I published [[*kwakye-Nimo et al.(2022)*](https://pubs.acs.org/doi/abs/10.1021/acs.macromol.2c01102)] and for the numerical implementation, read the file "notes_on_numerical_implementation.md" in this repository.

 ## Dataset
 ---